-This course is designed to enable the student to do the following:
+The purpose of this course is to enable the student to do the following:

 - A. Gain practical experience for the concepts discussed in the General Physics I Lecture course. - B. Obtain an understanding of experimental techniques generally applicable to research in physical sciences.